By Andrea Wachter, LMFT

 I always wonder why the universe gives us these gifts when we let go.
 Don’t we need them a tad more when we are desperately searching and in need?
 Perhaps it’s the universe’s way of teaching us the lesson of letting go, but I can’t begin to speak for the universe!
 I can only speak to my own and countless clients’ experiences.
 Genuine surrender leads to genuine peace and it’s often followed by some genuinely cool things.
 If it’s not though, you are already at peace, which is pretty cool in and of itself!

-A similar thing happened around my weight.
+A similar thing happened around my body image.
 I spent decades on one diet or another.
-Each one eventually led me back to bingeing, and I was pretty lost in a life of hellish weight fluctuations.
+Each one eventually led me back to bingeing, and I was pretty lost in a life of painful and extreme weight fluctuations.
 I was convinced that losing weight would make me happy.
-Not only did it not make me happy, I was so starved, deprived and obsessed, I always rebelled from each diet and gained back the weight I lost — plus a rebate.
-Also not bringing said happiness.
-(See definition above!)
+Not only did it not make me happy, I was so starved, deprived and obsessed from every diet I embarked on that I always ended up rebelling and gaining back the weight I’d lost.

 Then one day out of the clear blue internal insanity of a chronic dieter, it occurred to me.
-What if I let go of trying to lose weight and just try to eat what I truly love in moderate amounts?
+What if I let go of trying to make my body look different than nature intended it to and just try to eat what I truly love in loving amounts?
 What if I genuinely surrender?
-What if I am heavier than I want to be but saner with food?
-Wouldn’t that be worth a few pounds or 20?
+What if I don’t look like the media has led me to think I should look but I am saner with food?
+What would possibly be worth more than freedom and peace?
 And for the first time in my memory, I let go of wanting to lose weight.
 I didn’t go to the extreme of bingeing and giving up on myself, I simply decided I would eat lovingly, let go of dieting and let my poor body finally do what it wanted to do.
-I figured if I could have butter on my bread instead of no bread followed by bingeing on a whole loaf, it would be worth some extra weight.
+I figured if I could have butter on my bread instead of no bread followed by bingeing on a whole loaf, it could only lead to some form of freedom.

 I could go on and on with examples but you hopefully get my point here.
 See if there is something in your life you can genuinely surrender.
 See if there is something you can make a peace treaty with.
 See what happens.
 If something magical occurs, great.
 If not, peace is pretty magical in and of itself.